Skip to Content

 • If he pees, he might only half-empty his bladder and need more time to expel the rest.

-• Sit outside with a good book or your phone and give him time.
+• Sit outside with a good book or phone and give him time.

-If he needs to pee the minute he comes in, have him sit in your lap because dogs won’t pee on their owner normally.
+If he needs to pee the minute he comes in, have him sit on your lap because dogs won’t pee on their owner normally.

 However, there are three exceptions: